Childs Restaurants: In film

+A Childs restaurant is shown during a montage of the streets of Manhattan being cleared by police during the rampage of the Rhedosaurus in The Beast from 20,000 Fathoms.

 The opening montage sequence of Neil Simon and Gene Saks' 1968 film The Odd Couple includes a shot of a neon-signed Childs restaurant in New York City, one of several locations Felix Ungar (Jack Lemmon) visits before checking into a fleabag hotel to try to commit suicide.